 Not every organisation has both an external audit and internal audit.
 In some jurisdictions you can get companies that have internal audit but no external audit, while in most countries you get quite a prevalent external audit with far less incidence of internal audits.
 Russia is a prime example of the latter case.

-External audits done under ISAs are supposed to plan and carry out work in order to have a reasonable expectation of detecting fraud and other irregularities, and certainly the expectation of users has traditionally been that external auditors are responsible to find fraud.
+External audits done under ISAs are supposed to plan and carry out work in order to have a reasonable expectation of detecting fraud and other irregularities, and certainly the expectation of users has traditionally been that external auditors are responsible for finding fraud.

-I work both as external auditor and also I do internal audits for clients who don’t have their own departments or who do but need to be beefed up locally by brought in experts.
-Therefore I have no particular axe to grind, but I will say this.
-A lot of expected of external auditors with relation to fraud without giving them the tools to really pick fraud up.
+I work both as external auditor and I also carry out internal audits for clients who don’t have their own departments or who do but still need to be beefed up locally by brought-in experts.
+Therefore I have no particular axe to grind, but I will say this – a lot seems to be expected of external auditors with relation to fraud without giving them the tools necessary to find instances of fraud.

 Internal audit departments can, within reason (they cannot supercede data protection law or labour law, etc, or contravene people’s basic human rights when monitoring them) have whatever tools they like if they are within budget.
 I can just imagine what my clients would think if I as an external would start installing cameras, GPS trackers on company vehicles, doing spot checks for alcohol, lifestyle checks on managers, and all the other things that internals can do.
 And yet if you take the standards literally I have to do a job not far off that of a policeman as an external auditor.